crunchysoul/portfolio-1/README.md

 # <a id="MVP"></a>Minimum Viable Product
 My MVP was created before I had any good content.
-It basically copied the short bio from my resume and used font awesome links for social media.
+It basically copied the short bio from my resume and used "font awesome" links for social media.

-The mvp is still up and running at this [link](http://www.glenndimaliwat.com/mvp.html)
+The mvp is still up and running and can be found at this [link](http://www.glenndimaliwat.com/mvp.html)

 ![](http://www.glenndimaliwat.com/assets/screenshots/mvp.png)